 - Prickling skin sensations

 Researchers have not determined an exact cause of misophonia.
-However, they have noted a strong relationship between misophonia and other conditions.
+However, they have noted a strong relationship between misophonia and other conditions, as well as structural brain differences and a potential connection with genetics.

 Misophonia Treatment